bitquery/graphs/README.md

 # graphs
 Graph-type widgets library
 # Description
-It is a library for graph visualization based on blockchain data
+Library for graph visualization based on blockchain data

+You can see how it works on [explorer.bitquery.io](https://explorer.bitquery.io)
 # Installation
 Clone this repo and run